Onyx-Protocol/Onyx/docs/internal/package-tags-branches.md

 - `1.0.x`
 - `1.1.x`

-Version branches act as the merge base for point release updates across all packages.
+Version branches act as the merge base for point release updates across all packages, and should start with the commit corresponding to `chain-core-server-<major>.<minor>.0`.*

+Updates to the version branches should be as conservative as possible.
 We should ensure that the tip of each version branch maintains cross-compatibility across packages, per our [versioning scheme](../core/reference/versioning.md).

-Updates to the version branches should be as conservative as possible.
+* `1.0.x` is an exception, since it precedes this branching scheme.

 ## Release tags